Wound & Ostomy Clinic

-Ostomies, also called stomas, are surgically created openings in the body to drain waste.
-Expert care before and after ostomy surgery can prevent or quickly address complications and help you enjoy a better quality of life.
+Ostomies are surgically created openings in the body to drain waste.
+Expert care before and after ostomy surgery can prevent complications or address them early – and help you enjoy a better quality of life.
+We offer the following ostomy services:

 - Presurgical consultation to select where the ostomy will be created in your abdomen.
 Called site marking, this can be done in person or remotely (in a video visit).